marinac-dev/disposable/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/disposable.svg)](https://hex.pm/packages/disposable)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-brightgreen.svg)](https://hexdocs.pm/disposable)

 Disposable is an Elixir library for checking if an email address is from a disposable email service.
 It provides a fast, memory-efficient way to validate email domains against a known list of disposable email providers.
+With over 169.000 domains in the list, Disposable is a reliable tool for preventing users from signing up with temporary email addresses.

 ## Features